symfony/symfony-docs/security.rst

     {
         public function index(): Response
         {
-            // usually you'll want to make sure the user is authenticated first,
+            // usually you will want to make sure the user is authenticated first,
             // see "Authorization" below
             $this->denyAccessUnlessGranted('IS_AUTHENTICATED_FULLY');